 My philosophy to sculpture is not to duplicate nature, but rather interpret and convey it through various artistic components.
 These are some of my methods, thoughts and how I go about creating a piece of sculpture.

 I. INSPIRATION: I need to have a connection and be inspired before sculpting my subject.
-Inspiration can happen at anytime and is a direct result of my life experiences and interaction with wildlife.
+Inspiration is a direct result of my life experiences and interaction with wildlife.

 II.
 RESEARCH: First, this includes observing my subjects in the field - I need to know my subject’s personality and anatomy to accurately capture it in sculpture.
 Second, there is nothing as valuable as sculpting from life and I use a live model whenever possible.
 Photography, sketching, and using subjects I keep in my “road kill freezer” also provide valuable research material.
 The foundation of a fine piece of sculpture is understanding my subject’s anatomy and how it works.

 III.
 DESIGN & COMPOSITION: I believe the essence of a fine piece of work starts with a strong composition and design.
 To settle on this, I sculpt a miniature clay study.
 This rough draft is called a maquette.
 Only once I am satisfied with this study, do I start my final clay model.
-A sculpture must have rhythm and strong correlation to other key elements including mass, form, line and negative space.
-How these elements interact with one another determines the strength of the composition and design.
+A sculpture must have rhythm and strong correlation to other key elements including mass, form, line, movement and negative space.
+How these elements interact with one another determines the composition and design.

 IV.
-TEXTURE: I am not concerned with sculpting every detail whether it be feathers, hair, or scales but rather emphasizing the form and structure of my subject.
-My philosophy is ….. less is more.
-I do not want the viewer to be distracted by unnecessary detail but instead see the beauty of the subject’s form and structure.
-When texturing a piece, the most important tool is my hands.
-I want you to see my fingerprints in the finished bronze - this is the ultimate signature of my artistic expression.
+TEXTURE: I am not concerned with sculpting every detail whether it be feathers, fur, or scales but rather emphasizing the form and structure of my subject.
+My philosophy is that less is more.
+I don't want viewers to be distracted by unnecessary detail but instead see the beauty of the subject’s form.
+When texturing a piece, I use many tools but my hands are my most valuable tool.
+I want you to see my fingerprints in the finished bronze which is the ultimate signature of my artistic expression.